Middle School Music Grant

 PURPOSE OF THE MUSIC GRANT

 This Middle School Music Grant Program supports the efforts of teachers in leading their students to a fruitful life of behavioral kindness and emotional wellness, by nurturing empathy and compassion through community service, and an inspiration to become more accomplished musicians.
-Additionally, the Grant provides funds directly to music teachers for the enhancement of their classroom music education program.
+Additionally, the Grant provides funds for the purchase of in-school music classroom equipment and supplies, and transportation as noted below.

 MUSIC GRANT GUIDELINES AND CONDITIONS